jaredsurya/digital-garage/README.md

 Proper functioning of this app requires this repository to have two terminals open, one for the front-end UI and one for server-side.
 CD into the 'database' folder in a terminal.
 Once open, run `bundle install`.
 Then, run `bundle exec rake server` to get the backend server going.

-To the front-end UI, please open the 'car-models-frontend' directory in your terminal and run `npm install`.
+CD into the root directory in your terminal and run `npm install`.
 After this, run `npm start`.

 The backend server will be listening from `localhost:9292` and the frontend will be up and running on `localhost:3000`.